 Now, as impressive as the buildings that comprise Kunozan Toshogu Shrine are, what really makes this complex historically important sits a bit deeper in the woods.
 Here, you’ll find the actual tomb of Tokugawa Ieyasu that allegedly still holds his remains.
 Many people mistakenly believe that the Nikko site is the first Tokugawa shogun’s final resting place but this is not actually the case.
 Instead, Nikko’s sanctuary confusingly enshrines Tokugawa Ieyasu’s spirit as a god whereas the Kunozan Toshogu Shrine serves as his actual mausoleum.
 It’s for this reason that I’m of the mind that Kunozan Toshogu Shrine is every as important as the establishment in Nikko.

 By the way, if you’re wondering why Tokugawa Ieyasu’s tomb is in Shizuoka Prefecture and not somewhere like Tokyo (which was then called Edo), there’s a good reason.
 You see, Tokugawa Ieyasu was a master strategist and purposely abdicated from the role of shogun early to ensure a smooth transition of power to his son.
 In doing so, he was able to solidify his family’s control over a newly unified nation and ensure that his dynasty would last.
-After stepping down form the role of shogun, Tokugawa Ieyasu thereafter retired to Sunpu Castle which is located only a mere stone’s throw away from the Kunozan Toshogu Shrine.
+After stepping down from the role of shogun, Tokugawa Ieyasu thereafter retired to Sunpu Castle which is located only a mere stone’s throw away from Kunozan Toshogu Shrine.

 Before wrapping things up on this article, allow me to note that one other thing that Kunozan Toshogu shrine has going for it is that there’s a lot of other things to do nearby.
 What follows is a smorgasbord of intriguing attractions that are littered about the area.
 As always, I’ll include links to Google Maps so you can get a better sense of where these are located.